siraat-ai-academy/freelance-content-writing-suite-by-jamalu/05-content-strategy-planning/25-content-calendar-creation.md

 ---

 ## 💼 02.
-What Jamalu Will Do for You
+What Eks2 Will Do for You
 You’ll receive a thoughtfully structured calendar (monthly or quarterly) with:

 - **Topics / content ideas** pre-filled